Last updated on June 14th, 2025 at 12:40 pm

 By the way, if you have ideas for alternative flotation devices, please share.
 I’m sure for many it would be a life saver.
 Pun intended.

-8. Glitter isn’t as fabulous as you might think
+9. Glitter and sequins aren’t as fabulous as you might think

 I first heard about bio-plastics a few years back.
 It was when a well-known brand of bottled water from my country started to advertise their product as eco-friendly, for having their bottle, which seemed to be plastic, actually being made of… plants.
 Then starch became common for making bio-plastic, but the substance was extracted from potatoes.
 Later, I found out about the 16 year old Turkish girl that had the idea for a better source of starch: banana peels.
 Why better?
 Because it uses organic waste material.
 I became more and more hooked on finding plastic alternatives.
 For more insight, I started to go to conferences, fairs and events that covered the subject.
 First to Brain Bar in Budapest, then to Pack Expo in Bucharest and some other smaller ones in between.
 Recently, another great idea came to my attention: